yeonzi/badappe_oscilloscope/README.md

 (gif was from wikipedia)

 If You want to do this, just download wave file from [release](https://github.com/yeonzi/badappe_oscilloscope/releases) page, playing this audio file by any player, the left and right channels are connected to the X and Y channels of the oscilloscope, and you will see the video.

+## LICENSE

+           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+Copyright (C) 2017-2018 Yeonji <yeonji@ieee.org>

+Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+ 0. You just DO WHAT THE FUCK YOU WANT TO.